 Currently, despite the increase in requests, actual adoptions have decreased as animal groups have cancelled adoption drives due to the Covid-19 outbreak.
 These organisations have also been unable to process requests for adoption and fostering, as they are unable to meet with potential adopters, and many of them are facing a manpower crunch due to the circuit breaker measures.

 This slowdown in adoption drives, to me, is a good thing.
 It means that there is an in-built “cooling off” period for potential pet parents.
-So if and when they do go ahead and bring home a pet, it wouldn’t be on a whim.

 A pet is a long-term commitment

 Once the circuit breaker measures start easing and animal rescue groups resume operations, please think twice before you go for an adoption drive and get bowled over by a puppy-eyed furry friend.

 At the end of the day, owning a pet is a long-term commitment.
 It should not be a casual decision made out of boredom or loneliness, or a desire for companionship only during this period of working from home.

 It also should be a decision made by the entire household, as having a pet without a family member’s knowledge or approval could lead to familial disharmony.
 This could result in owners giving up, or worse, abandoning their pets.
 To prevent this, many animal organisations ensure having the entire household present during the adoption interview.

 Furthermore, to ensure that the dogs under their care are adopted by responsible pet owners, animal groups such as CAS and SOSD have stringent and thorough processes for adoption which include multiple rounds of screening, organising trial home stays, compulsory puppy classes and obedience classes, and explaining the adoption agreement in detail before releasing a dog to its new owners.